Updated:

 In the traditional society, tribal tattooing is something that was done as a cultural practice.
 Men and women were tattooed and each group had special designs that were applied on them.
 In many cases, people did not have a choice as per what tattoo to apply.
 The social norms required that at a given stage in one’s life, he or she had to apply a given kind of tattoo.

-Nobody, among the traditional tribes of western America, could refuse being tattooed as this was a very important cultural practice.
-Refusing to get a tattoo meant giving up on marks that indicated clearly ones social position, ones identity or ones affiliation.
-As a symbol of social status, all people especially the highly placed in society sought to show case their tattoos.
+Nobody, among the traditional tribes of Western America, could refuse being tattooed as this was a very important cultural practice.
+Refusing to get a tattoo meant giving up on marks that indicated clearly one’s social position, one’s identity or one’s affiliation.
+As a symbol of social status, all people especially the highly placed in society sought to showcase their tattoos.

-In the past, some of the patterns that people used on the bodies could also be found on the object they used.
+In the past, some of the patterns that people used on the bodies could also be found on the objects they used.
 One way of engraving tattoo patterns on objects used was carving.
 Carving was used on many articles including ornaments and weapons.

 Tattooing in traditional Western America was a borrowed practice; tattooing originated from Polynesia.
 Many European sailors copied this art and spread it to Western societies.
 The Americans copied the tattoos and incorporated them into their cultural practices.
-Initially, they used tattoos as a mark of religious and spiritual devotions.
+Initially, they used tattoos as a mark of religious and spiritual devotion.
 Additionally, they also applied tattoos as decorations on those who showed bravery and as a mark on outcasts.

 Tribal Tattoos in the Present Western America

-Today, tattoos in western America are used predominantly for decorations; they are permanent makeup.
+Today, tattoos in Western America are used predominantly for decorations; they are permanent makeup.
 Others use it to hide any ugly marks on their skin.
 Finally, some other widespread use of tattoos is for identification purposes especially among criminal gangs.

 Some of the traditional practices still remain.
 For example, Eskimo girls in Western America are tattooed when they reached maturity.
 Traditionally, a line was tattooed from the lower lip to the chin of each girl that came of age and later when she got married, two more lines were tattooed on her.

 This was to distinguish her as a married woman.
 Western Eskimo men on the other hand got tattoos for personal identification.
-The tattoos represented something they have done successfully[3].
+The tattoos represented something they have done successfully.
 In some Eskimo communities, these kinds of cultural tattooing practices remain intact today.
-However, in mainstream western America, people are more liberal about tattoos and the meanings ascribe to some of the tattoo symbols or patterns are totally different from the original use and meanings.
+However, in mainstream Western America, people are more liberal about tattoos and the meanings ascribed to some of the tattoo symbols or patterns are totally different from the original use and meanings.

 Tribal Polynesian Tattoos